azicchetti/jquerymobile-router/README.md

 Have you ever wanted client-side parameters in the hash part of the url in jQuery Mobile?

-Well, jquery mobile router automatically enables this feature for you, using an official *"hack"* provided in the jQM documentation.
+Well, jquery mobile router automatically enables this feature for you and fixes what's actually broken in the partial support offered by jQM itself.

-* This hack isn't quite different from the one previously used by this plugin.
-But since there's something 'official', we'll be guaranteed that our code will be supported in future releases and I'm extremely happy about this.

 For bugs, comments, patches and requests mail me!